stpettersens/gulp-remove-markdown/README.markdown

 ### Attribution

-I based this plug-in on the structure of [gulp-markdown](https://github.com/sindresorhus/gulp-markdown) by Sindre Sorhus.
+* This plug-in is based on the structure of [gulp-markdown](https://github.com/sindresorhus/gulp-markdown) by Sindre Sorhus.

+* This plug-in uses [remove-markdown] by Stian Grytøyr.